Recovery is just a phone call away.

 Are Alcohol Addiction Medications Safe?

 Yes, alcohol addiction medications are safe when used under medical supervision.
-Medications such as naltrexone, acamprosate, and disulfiram have well-established safety profiles and are effective for treating alcohol use disorder (AUD) in patients without advanced liver disease or other contraindications.
+Medications like naltrexone, acamprosate, and disulfiram have been safely used for years to help people recover from alcohol use disorder (AUD).
+Each has a well-established safety profile when prescribed appropriately, especially for individuals without advanced liver disease or other health conditions that might interfere with treatment.

 Can You Take Alcohol Addiction Medication While Pregnant?